slamora/brackets-wiki/Extension-Manager-Workflows.md

 an inline editor opens on the function definition.
 Success!
 He also browses the menus to see what other functionality has been added by his new extensions.

+> (pt) Not sure if we need to display a license while the user is installing an extension, we should check with legal on that.

 ## Feedback

 As he starts using the extensions, he notices that they mostly work well, but the